 |Details that can help when troubleshooting user-reported incidences of HTTP 500 errors.|

 |Logs for HTTP Federation (HFED) and trusted headers application requests.
 Each configured application web server has its own access and error log files, where <www-applicationname-com.dmz.example.com> is the protected hostname of the proxied web server.|

 |var/log/symplified/symplified-audit.log||Details of user actions that can assist with troubleshooting user issues.
 If you have configured a syslog server, these details are sent to the syslog.
 For more information, see Configure Audit Logging in the Cloud Administration Console.
 This file stores the most recent details.
 Older contents are stored in numbered versions of this file, such as symplified-audit.log.1, symplified-audit.log.2, and so on.|

-Identity router system log.
+Identity router system log, including RADIUS authentication events.
 You can download a file containing a portion of this data using the Cloud Administration Console.
 For more information, see View the Identity Router System Log.
 You may need these details to troubleshoot issues, such as when you initially connect the identity router to the Cloud Administration Console.
 This file stores the most recent details.
 Older contents are stored in numbered versions of this file, such as symplified.log.1, symplified.log.2, and so on.